Kevin-walters/insdens_paper_data_and_code/README.md

 # Data references

+Below are the references for the three real datasets used in the paper.

 E.coli data are derived from:
 Goodall, E. C., Robinson, A., Johnston, I. G., Jabbari, S., Turner, K. A., Cunningham,A.F.,Lund,P.A.,Cole,J.A.,andHenderson,I.R.(2018).